 Cambridgeshire County Council is a Lead Local Flood Authority (LLFA) and as such is a statutory consultee to the planning process for surface water on all major developments.
 The consultation requirement and description of major development is detailed within the Town and Country Planning (Development Management Procedure Order).
 This applies to all new major planning applications.

 New National Planning Practice Guidance and non statutory technical standards for sustainable drainage systems will aid our responses to consultations.

 Flood and Water Supplementary Planning Document

 Cambridgeshire County Council, in its capacity as LLFA endorsed the Cambridgeshire Flood & Water Supplementary Planning Document (SPD) on 14 July 2016.
-It is planned that the SPD will be adopted by the county’s five Local Planning Authorities (LPAs) in due course.
+The SPD has been adopted by the county’s five Local Planning Authorities (LPAs).

-The SPD has been prepared in conjunction with the LPAs and other relevant stakeholders, to support the implementation of flood risk and water related policies in the Local Plans.
+The SPD was prepared in conjunction with the LPAs and other relevant stakeholders including the Environment Agency, water companies and Internal Drainage Boards, to support the implementation of flood risk and water related policies in the Local Plans.
 In its role as a statutory consultee for surface water drainage, the LLFA will follow the guidance in this SPD.

 Advice to developers